Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets vs. 76ers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Philadelphia 76ers are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Brooklyn Nets at Barclays Center on Thursday, starting at 7:30 PM ET on TNT, YES2, and NBCS-PH.
-The 76ers hold a 2-0 series lead.
-The matchup has an over/under of 209.5.
+The Philadelphia 76ers are 1.5-point favorites heading into a decisive Game 4 of the opening round of the NBA Playoffs against the Brooklyn Nets at Barclays Center on Saturday, starting at 1:00 PM ET on TNT, WWOR, and NBCS-PH.
+The 76ers hold a 3-0 lead in the series.
+The matchup's over/under is set at 208.5.

 Nets vs. 76ers Odds & Info